 The Mark, Tag, and Age (MTA) Laboratory's Age Determination Unit (ADU) is the statewide groundfish and invertebrate age reading program based out of Juneau, AK.
 The ADU is responsible for providing age data support to regional commercial fisheries programs to monitor population health, assess stock size and growth, and research species life history.
-The ADU also is responsible for monitoring and improving the quality of age data through precision testing of production data and continual training of age readers.
-During 2021, the ADU received 10,865 otolith sets from central and southeast Alaska commercial and survey sampling (representing fifteen groundfish species).
-The ADU produced 11,459 ages and distributed 10,310 ages to region managers, including data from samples received in previous years but processed in 2021.
+The ADU is also responsible for monitoring and improving the quality of age data through precision testing of production data and continual training of age readers.
+During 2023, the ADU received 11,258 otolith sets from Central and Southeast Alaska commercial and survey sampling (representing 14 groundfish species).
+The ADU produced 10,423 ages and distributed 9,763 ages to region managers, including data from samples received in previous years but processed in 2023.
 Age data quality is assessed through precision monitoring using additional, independent estimates.
 A random 30% of specimens and reads with outlying fish and otolith size-at-age are selected for precision testing (data are compared to estimated ranges from growth models; otolith measurements are described below).
 Discrepancies between precision tests and original ages are resolved through development of independent age estimates by the disputing readers.
-During 2021, quality control procedures resulted in an additional 6,240 age estimates.
+During 2023, quality control procedures resulted in an additional 7,263 age estimates.
 Personnel learn to interpret seasonal banding patterns through training with experienced age readers and independent reading of preprocessed age structures.
 Trained personnel also continue to calibrate on preprocessed structures to insure consistency of age estimates.
-Training and calibration procedures resulted in an additional 2,349 age estimates.
-Given production, quality control, and training procedures, the ADU recorded 20,048 groundfish ages.
+Training and calibration procedures resulted in an additional 1,556 age estimates.
+Given production, quality control, and training procedures, the ADU recorded 19,242 groundfish ages.

 Correlations have been found between fish length, otolith morphometrics, and age.
 The ADU collects otolith measurements and uses them to identify and resolve age estimation, specimen sequence, data entry, and species identification errors.
-During processing, otolith length, height, and weight are recorded from a minimum of one age structure per fish (10,682 otoliths in 2021, representing 17 groundfish species).
-To identify possible age estimation errors, the ADU compares fish length, otolith weight, and age to estimated fish and otolith size-at-age ranges for lingcod, yelloweye rockfish, rougheye rockfish, shortraker rockfish, shortspine thornyhead, and sablefish.
+Otolith length, height, and weight are recorded from a minimum of one age structure per fish (18,219 otoliths in 2023, representing 14 groundfish species).
+To identify possible age estimation errors, the ADU compares fish length, otolith weight, and age to estimated fish and otolith size-at-age ranges for lingcod, black rockfish, yelloweye rockfish, rougheye rockfish, shortraker rockfish, shortspine thornyhead, and sablefish.
 Estimated size-at-age values were developed from Ludwig von Bertalanffy and exponential growth models, and reasonable error ranges per size were entered into a database table.

 To ensure consistency of age criteria across programs, the ADU exchanges specimens and data, attends workshops, and presents research through the Committee of Age Reading Experts (CARE; Working Group of the TSC).
-In 2021, ADU personnel participated in age structure exchanges to address agency and TSC concerns, prepared CARE documents for the TSC meeting, and participated in virtual meetings.
-The ADU concluded a sablefish exchange with the Alaska Fisheries Science Center in Seattle, WA (AFSC), Newport Research Station, Northwest Fisheries Science Center in Newport, OR (NWFSC), and Fisheries and Oceans Canada (DFO); and continued work on a rougheye exchange with AFSC; a lingcod otolith exchange with ADF&G Homer-Sport; and a yelloweye rockfish exchange with ADF&G Homer.
+In 2023, ADU personnel participated in the 2023 CARE meeting in Seattle, WA, age structure exchanges to address agency and TSC concerns, and helped prepare CARE documents for the age manual and reporting.
+During this period, the ADU initiated and concluded a rougheye rockfish exchange with the Alaska Fisheries Science Center in Seattle, WA (AFSC).
+Further, ADU and AFSC personnel hosted an Age and Growth Workshop at the 2023 Western Groundfish Conference to distribute current research and best practices for estimating/validating ages and reconstructing life histories.

-The ADU groundfish age estimation is funded by the State of Alaska, AKFIN, and special project support.
-In fiscal year 2021, approximately 57% of funding was provided by the State of Alaska, 36% by AKFIN, and 7% from research grants.
-During 2021, the ADU employed 11 people (approximately 51-man months) to age, process samples, enter data, maintain sample archives, measure samples, and complete other support tasks.
+The ADU groundfish age estimation is funded by the State of Alaska and AKFIN.
+In fiscal year 2023, approximately 60% of funding was provided by the State of Alaska, and 40% by AKFIN.
+During 2023, the ADU employed 7 people (approximately 50-man months) to age, process samples, enter data, maintain sample archives, measure samples, and complete other support tasks.